 Synthetic scents in laundry products and air fresheners emit dozens of different chemicals into the air.
 You won’t find their names on the product labels.
 Regular laundry detergents, fabric softeners, dryer sheets, and air fresheners in solid, spray, and oil form may all emit such gasses.

 Many fragrances are made from petroleum products.
 These products haven’t been tested to understand if they have any important adverse health impacts in humans when they are inhaled.
 The best way is to use alternative products.
 Try fragrance-free or naturally perfumed laundry products.
 Use cleaners that don’t include synthetic fragrances.
 Stop using aerosol sprays – deodorants, hair sprays, carpet cleaners, furniture polish, and air fresheners.
 Allow the fresh air to come inside.
 Open windows so toxic substances don’t accumulate in your home.
-To keep your kitchen clear use lemons and baking soda.
-If you don’t have then consider keeping plants.
+To keep your kitchen clear, use lemons and baking soda.
+If you don’t have one, then consider keeping plants.
 We made an article about 9 Indoor Plants That Improve Indoor Air Quality.
 If you have kids or pets, make sure the plants aren’t poisonous if ingested.